5eanmcd/Mongo101JS/Indexes and Performance.md

 ## Multikey Indexes
 If you create an index using an array field, you create a *multikey* index.
 One restriction in the use of multikey indexes is that we can't have a compound index with 2 array fields - only one array field is permitted within a compound array.

+## Sparse indexes
+If you want to create an index on a collection when the index doesn't exist for certain documents, then you need to create a sparse index.
+Those documents without this indexed field will not form part of the collection index.<br>
+`db.students.createIndex( { "student_phone" : 1 }, { unique : true, sparse: true } )`

 If using MMAP, an index will use a BTree to store the indexes and speed up the searches.